 - Add the rice and pineapple and stir together.
 Then add the fish sauce, soy sauce.
 Stir fry for another minute.
 Taste and adjust if necessary.

-- Add the cashews and cilantro.
+- Add the cashews, cooked shrimp and cilantro.
 Serve in a hollowed pineapple boat, garnish with cilantro and pork floss and serve immediately.